robsonmiranda/agenda-postgresql/README.md

 # agenda-postgresql
-Aplicação REST usando: Spring, PostgreSQL, Java
+REST application using: Spring, PostgreSQL and Java